KaroshiBee/weevil/README.md

 type ('event, 'body, 'presence) Dap_event.t

 ```
 Here 'cmd and 'event relate to the ```command``` and ```event``` enums desribed previously.
-The 'args and 'body parameters are the contents of the message, and the 'presence determines whether the content is required or optional.
+The 'args and 'body parameters are the contents of the message, and the 'presence determines whether this content is required or optional.

 On processing the JSON schema the auto-generation tool can lock in the correct types of each message kind thus eliminating all kinds of bugs that could arise due to incorrect message construction.
-Editor tooling like [Merlin](https://github.com/ocaml/merlin) and [Tuareg](https://github.com/ocaml/tuareg) also helps tremdously as each message type knows what innards it needs.
+Editor tooling like [Merlin](https://github.com/ocaml/merlin) and [Tuareg](https://github.com/ocaml/tuareg) also helps tremdously as each OCaml message type knows what innards it needs.

 ## The ```dap-gen``` tool